Supercorrelated decay in a quasiperiodic nonlinear waveguide: From Markovian to non-Markovian transitions: Experimental realization with circuit-QED

-Finally, using the anharmonicity of the transmon, we treat it as a two-level emitter.
-Two transmons (emitters) are coupled at the same lattice site, and the coupling strength \(g\) is controlled by adjusting the coupling capacitance between the transmon (emitter) and the waveguide site.
+For the two two-level emitters depicted above the transmon array in Fig.~\ref{fig10m}, the transmon anharmonicity is set to $U_e/2\pi \sim 300 \mathrm{MHz}$.
+This setup effectively restricts the transmons to behave as two-level systems by suppressing transitions to higher energy levels~\cite{Orell2019}.
+Two transmons (emitters) are coupled at the same lattice site, and the coupling strength $g$ is controlled by adjusting the coupling capacitance between the transmon (emitter) and the waveguide site.
 This coupling enables us to observe interactions between the transmons and the photon modes in the superconducting circuit.
-We set the coupling strength \(g \sim 2\pi \times 4\) MHz, ensuring that the interaction between the emitters and the photon modes meets our expectations and effectively induces quantum transitions.
+We set the coupling strength $g/2\pi \sim 4\mathrm{MHz}$ ensuring that the interaction between the emitters and the photon modes meets our expectations and effectively induces quantum transitions.
 To quantify the energy relaxation process of the transmon, we use microwave pulses to excite the transmon from its ground state to the excited state, and we measure the probability of excitation decay over time.
-For this experiment, we select the emitter's emission frequency range to be \(2\omega_e \sim 2\pi \times 50\) MHz, which allows resonance between the emitter and different photon modes in the waveguide, enabling us to observe energy decay curves for various modes.
+We select the emitter's emission frequency around $\Delta_e = (\omega_e - \omega_c)/2\pi \sim -100 \mathrm{MHz}$, which allows resonance between the emitter and different photon modes in the waveguide, enabling us to observe energy decay curves for various modes.

+Moreover, the supercorrelated decay rate in Fig.~\ref{fig7m}(a) is on the order of $\Gamma / (2\pi) \sim {0.1}\mathrm{MHz}$.
+In contrast, typical intrinsic decay rates $\gamma$ and dephasing rates $\kappa$ in transmon arrays are significantly smaller.
+For instance: the intrinsic decay rate is approximately $\gamma / (2\pi) \simeq 15\,\mathrm{kHz}$, corresponding to a relaxation time $T_1 \sim 10\,\mathrm{\mu s}$; the dephasing rate is approximately $\kappa / (2\pi) \sim 3\,\mathrm{kHz}$, corresponding to coherence times $T_2 \sim 50\,\mathrm{\mu s}$~\cite{Kjaergaard2020,Place2021,Krinner2022}.
+Given these values, the supercorrelated decay rate in our proposal is significantly larger than both the intrinsic decay rate and the dephasing rate, i.e., $\Gamma \gg \{\gamma, \kappa\}$.
+This suggests that the supercorrelated decay dynamics should be observable within the time windows set by the dissipation and dephasing times of current circuit-QED platforms.